Skip to content

 Select showcase

-We push an intuitive type inference everywhere.
+We aim for intuitive type inference everywhere.
 Here is an example with the m.select dialog.

 from mininterface import run